 With the first two lines of “I loved him most” and “when he came home from work”, the poem draws us into an intimate relationship between these two people.
 That the wife’s love is so intense when the husband returns home implies both a release and relief from the day’s separation.

 Next, we learn that he is a pipe-fitter and this information is imparted casually with a description of his curled fingers.
-That they are still in this stance after he has stopped working gives some indication of how hard, almost paralyzing, the task must be (and, indeed, in a later line, she refers to his “cracked hands” as well).
-Then our eyes travel up his denim shirt, which, we see, through the wife’s eyes, is sweaty and smells of the ocean.
+That they are still in this gesture after he has stopped working gives some indication of how hard, almost paralyzing, the task must be (and, indeed, in a later line, she refers to his “cracked hands” as well).
+Then our eyes travel up his denim shirt which, we see through the wife’s eyes, is sweaty and smells of the ocean.
 This is our first view of the husband through the wife’s eyes.

 The poem then shifts from a passive observation to an act of intimacy.
 The wife goes and sits by her husband on the bed.
-The cataloging of details continues as she reveals more of the husband’s appearance to us — grease and all.
+The cataloging of details continues as she reveals more of the husband’s appearance to us Using techniques applied in his work, Iraqi beekeeper rescued Yazidi and Christian minority women and children from Daesh during the recent Sinjar massacres — grease and all.
 Her absolute love for him needs no words.
 All we need to know, as Laux shows us, is how the wife takes his work shoes off, gently and slowly stroking his tired, dirty feet and calves.
 In this particular image, there is just a slight hint of the famous Biblical image of Mary Magdalene washing Jesus’ travel-worn feet — a selfless act that asked for nothing in return and sought simply to express love quietly.

 That final section is, of course, a description of an act of physical consummation.
 Every word choice is so particular, don’t you think, in conveying the physical act itself as well as the sights, sounds, tastes of the man’s world?
 Using the ship analogy to its fullest, Laux shows us how the wife accepts her husband entirely.
 There is no exchange of words between them, yet their union is as complete as it could be between two human beings.